tmobile/magentaA11y/_checklist-web/hint-help-error.md

 - Use `aria-describedby="hint-id"` to associate an input with a hint.

 ### Focus
-- Hints should not receive focus
+- Hints must not receive focus